fwilhe2/Inzell/README.md

 The design goal is to hide all implementation-code from the user and allow to create easily programs to compute some data.
 The default behavior is to write the CSV-data to stdout, which allows to put the tool in a unix pipe, for example to use tools such as `csv2md`.

-For complete examples, please refer to the [example project](https://github.com/fwilhe/Incell-Examples).

 ## Building